Mongolia national rugby union team: History

 The first ever official match of Mongolia was played on 9 June 2009 in Tashkent, Uzbekistan, against Kyrgyzstan, finishing with a 21–38 loss.
 This match took place as part of the second regional division of the 2009 Asian Five Nations.
 This was Mongolia's only match at their debut tournament.
 They returned in 2010 to compete in the new Division 4 of the Asian 5 Nations.
 This saw them lose to 29–21 to Jordan in their opening match.
 They were then awarded a walkover victory against Kyrgyzstan to finish third from the four teams.
 They returned to the competition in 2014, recording their first win by defeating the host team, Brunei.
 A further victory against Cambodia made them champions.

 In 2018 Mongolia returned to international competition in the restructured Asia Rugby Championship, competing in Division 3 Central.
 After a 55–6 defeat to Kazakhstan they obtained a walkover victory against Kyrgyzstan to finish third.

 In November 2021, the Mongolian Rugby Football Union (MRFU) was elevated to full member status by World Rugby.
 It had been an associate member since November 2004.

 Mongolia again competed in the 2022 Asia Rugby Championship in Division 3 Central.
 They suffered a narrow 17–10 defeat to Uzbekistan before recording a record win by defeating Kyrgyzstan 69–7 to again finish third.

-In 2024, Fijian Rasheed Ravouvou was appointed as head coach.
+In 2024, Fijian J.Ravouvou was appointed as head coach.